mozilla/moz-sql-parser/tests/README.md

-# Moz SQL Parser Tests
+# More SQL Parsing Tests

 The test suite has over 400 tests.